PhD in Translation Studies

 We ask candidates to take the following two steps before applying for a PhD:

 Have a look at the research interests and expertise of our staff.
-While you do not need to find a member of staff willing to supervise your project before applying, please do take some time to read over staff members’ profiles, research interests, and publications, to ensure that your project is something we can effectively supervise.
+Please do take some time to read over staff members’ profiles, research interests, and publications, to ensure that your project is something we can effectively supervise.
 We are much more likely to supervise a project if it closely relates to our own expertise and research interests.
 Together with colleagues across our School, the following Translation Studies staff are available to supervise PhD research:

 |Senior Lecturer in Translation Studies|

 At PhD level, we typically offer the following languages, but not necessarily on a year-on-year basis due to staff commitment and leave.

 This list was last updated on 15 September 2023

 Following our guidelines, write a draft PhD proposal detailing your research project.
 This will enable us to evaluate the general and specific areas of your research interests, the originality and importance of your topic, and the feasibility of the proposed project within the given timescale.

 Please note that this document is not assessed.
 We request it so that we can offer useful comments on your proposed topic and research outline, and we strongly encourage you to incorporate our feedback into your final application, which you submit to the University via its online system.

 Below you will find certain headings under which it's useful to present your research proposal.
 The headings are listed in chronological order.